DataDriven 75: 90 Days of Data Engineer Interview Data

 Every problem is tagged with the seniority of the interview it came from: L3 for new-grad and junior loops, L4 for mid-level, L5 for senior, L6 for staff and above.

-It is a SQL question called Long Messages.
+The hardest question is a SQL question called Long Messages.
 On the surface it is a five-minute filter against a single table.
 The data engineering interview trap is NULL propagation: data engineers write the obvious filter, forget that NULL drops out of the comparison rather than evaluating to false, and submit a count that is quietly wrong.

-Long Messages has a lower first-attempt pass rate than every L6 pipeline question in the DD75.
-Lower than the L6 tree traversal problems.
-Lower than The Customer Who Changed, the L6 SCD Type 2 round.
+The first-attempt pass rate on Long Messages is lower than every L6 pipeline question in the DD75, lower than the L6 tree traversal problems, and lower than The Customer Who Changed (the L6 SCD Type 2 round).

 L6 questions are passed on the first attempt 52% of the time.
 L3 questions, 31%.
 The questions pulled from the most senior data engineering interview loops are getting passed more often than the questions pulled from the new-grad screens.